Trinak91/aws-cybersecurity-home-lab/README.md

 making the change:

     /etc/ssh/sshd_config.backup
+### Verification

+After applying the SSH hardening change, the SSH configuration was validated with `sshd -t` and returned no errors.

+The active SSH configuration was then verified with `sshd -T`:

+    permitrootlogin no
+    pubkeyauthentication yes
+    passwordauthentication no

+This confirms that direct root SSH access has been disabled while public-key authentication remains enabled and password-based SSH authentication remains disabled.

 This follows the principle of least privilege and reduces the risk associated with direct remote root access.